steventopper/TransRot/README.md

     <li>Wikipedia contributors, "Water model," Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Water_model&oldid=1035969800 (accessed September 7, 2021).</li>
     <li>Wales DJ, Hodges MP (1998).
 “Global minima of water clusters (H2O)n, n le 21, described by an empirical potential”.
 Chemical Physics Letters 286: 65-72.</li>
 </ol>

+## Massless Interaction Points
+Massless interaction points can be defined in the database by including an asterisk (\*), anywhere in the atomic symbol. \
+Massless interaction points do not contribute towards the center of mass of the particle and will not be written into output files or output movie files. \
+A particle cannot be made entirely out of massless interaction points; it must contain at least one atom.

 ## How to report bugs, issues, or feature requests